davideliason/davideliason.github.com/_posts/2018-06-25-hosting-static-sites-on-heroku.md

 ---

-Last week I had to mow my parents lawn, and I knew it was Time To Spruce Up The Repos in my Github portfolio, too.
-Out went the repos that, well, just needed to go.
-What to do about that odd piece that was front-end only?
-How should that be posted?
+I recently decided that it was Time To Spruce Up The Repos in my Github portfolio, so... out went the repos that, well, just needed to go.
+What to do about that odd repo that was front-end only code only?
+How should that be posted without having to build up a framework around it?

 Following some online advice, I found that there's a pretty easy solution, which is to host it on Heroku.
 Here's the steps that I took to do so with a browser-based Babel and React application: